robusta-dev/robusta/docs/configuration/sinks/jira.rst

 Jira
 #################

-Robusta can open Jira tickets automatically, based on the issues and events in your Kubernetes cluster.
+Robusta can automatically open and (optionally) resolve Jira tickets, based on issues in your Kubernetes cluster.

   .. image:: /images/jira_example.png
     :width: 1000